- 26 Oct 2021

 Days In Year

-Accounts managed under Credit Arrangements (Lines of Credit
+Accounts managed under Credit Arrangements (Lines of Credit)

 In this section you can decide if accounts created for this product can be managed in a line of credit or not.
-Under “Accounts Managed under Credit Arrangements (Line of Credit)” setup you will find the following options:
+Under Accounts Managed under Credit Arrangements (Line of Credit) setup, you will find the following options:

-- No - accounts for this product are not allowed to be managed in lines of credit
+- No: Accounts for this product are not allowed to be managed in lines of credit

 Technical overdrafts allow funds to be withdrawn from an account beyond the agreed overdraft limit.
 Technical overdrafts for deposits can be enabled on the product level and will apply for all accounts created under that product.
 More information on technical overdrafts is available in this article.

 Technical Overdraft Interest Rate

 If an interest rate is set for authorized overdrafts on a deposit account, then the same interest rate would be applied to any technical overdraft.

 Technical Overdraft Accounting